lake-wg/authz/draft-ietf-lake-authz.md

 ## Stateless Operation of V

 V may act statelessly with respect to U: the state of the EDHOC session started by U may be dropped at V until authorization from W is received.
-Once V has received EDHOC message_1 from U and extracted LOC_W from EAD_1, message_1 is forwarded unmodified to W in the form of a Voucher Request.
+Once V has received EDHOC message_1 from U and extracted LOC_W from EAD_1, message_1 is forwarded unmodified to W in the form of a Voucher Request (see {{voucher_request}}).
 V encapsulates the internal state that it needs to later respond to U, and sends that to W together with EDHOC message_1.
-This state typically contains U's IP address and port number, together with any other implementation-specific parameter needed by V to respond to U.
+This state typically contains addressing information of U (e.g., U's IP address and port number), together with any other implementation-specific parameter needed by V to respond to U.
 At this point, V can drop the EDHOC session that was initiated by U.

 V MUST encrypt and integrity protect the encapsulated state using a uniformly-distributed (pseudo-)random key, known only to itself.
 How V serializes and encrypts its internal state is out of scope of this specification.
-For example, V may use the existing CBOR and COSE libraries.
+For example, V may use CBOR and COSE.

 Editor's note: Consider to include an example of serialized internal state.